Lily Phillips: Subsequent career

-In January, after fellow OnlyFans creator Bonnie Blue claimed to have had sex with over 1,000 men in one day, Phillips offered male fans on her TikTok account the chance to "[go] in the back door" with her.
-Eli Cugini of Dazed criticised tabloids for their coverage of both stunts and Joe Price of Complex stated that there seemed to be an "OnlyFans arms race" between Phillips, Blue, and Sophie Rain to see who could go viral most often.
-Felicity Martin of Glamour, Olivia Petter of The Independent, and television personality Olivia Attwood have asked why Blue and Phillips were being shamed but not the men who queued to have sex with them.
-Eva Wiseman wrote in The Guardian that "While Phillips and Blue's intentions and morals and psychic damage have been frequently interrogated, the men lining up to be the 20th or 60th person to penetrate a stranger for three minutes [...] have been granted barely a glancing thought".
+In January 2025, after fellow OnlyFans creator Bonnie Blue claimed to have had sex with over 1,000 men in one day, Phillips offered male fans on her TikTok account the chance to "[go] in the back door" with her.
+Eli Cugini of Dazed criticised tabloids for their coverage of both stunts, and Joe Price of Complex stated that there seemed to be an "OnlyFans arms race" between Phillips, Blue, and Sophie Rain to see who could go viral most often.
+Felicity Martin of Glamour, Olivia Petter of The Independent, and television personality Olivia Attwood asked why Blue and Phillips were being shamed but not the men who queued to have sex with them.
+Eva Wiseman wrote in The Guardian: "While Phillips and Blue's intentions and morals and psychic damage have been frequently interrogated, the men lining up to be the 20th or 60th person to penetrate a stranger for three minutes ... have been granted barely a glancing thought."
 Phillips later cancelled her plans to have sex with 1,000 men in a day after Blue claimed to have beaten her to it, and stated that she found comparisons with Gisèle Pelicot disrespectful.

-By February, Phillips and Blue were regularly commenting about each other in Instagram Stories and podcasts.
-That month, Phillips announced her first pregnancy, though she later admitted that this was a stunt.
+By February 2025, Phillips and Blue were regularly commenting about each other in Instagram Stories and podcasts.
+That month, Phillips announced her first pregnancy, although she later admitted that this was a stunt.
 She was also interviewed by Brand, who offered her "protection".
-Both Phillips and Tiffany Wisconsin claimed to have had anal sex with 50 men in one day in March 2025; the following month, Phillips appeared on Newsnight, by which time Brand had been charged with rape and sexual assault.
-Ditum, who appeared alongside her, wrote that Phillips' choices had been "made within an industry that extracts a good profit from her willingness to take excruciating risks with her body and her psyche" and described Phillips as "the first porn star to become a household name in the user-generated-content age".
-Hobson, Joseph Backholm of The Washington Stand, and Kristina Murkett of The Spectator subsequently criticised the BBC for presenting Phillips as an authority on sex, with Hobson also criticising both Ditum and Victoria Derbyshire, host of Newsnight, for not challenging Phillips sufficiently.
-Derbyshire later wrote that their conversation had made her "oddly hopeful" for Generation Z.
+Both Phillips and Tiffany Wisconsin claimed to have had anal sex with 50 men in one day in March 2025.
+The following month, Phillips appeared on Newsnight.
+English columnist Sarah Ditum, who appeared alongside her, wrote that Phillips' choices had been "made within an industry that extracts a good profit from her willingness to take excruciating risks with her body and her psyche" and described Phillips as "the first porn star to become a household name in the user-generated-content age".
+Victoria Derbyshire, host of Newsnight, later wrote that their conversation had made her "oddly hopeful" for Generation Z.